google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 Returns the series with the title ‘Names’ from the dataframe

 <!--
-Motivation:
-Showing code on slide so students can ask questions before dealing with it on their own.

-For the class:
-* My_dataframe is still a pandas dataframe
-* If you have a column called “Names”, this command will give you only the contents of that column.
+If you have a column called “Names”, this command will give you only the contents of that column.

 -->

 ---